 It is our vision for all care to be delivered in modern, high quality, fit for purpose, accessible premises.
 Robust strategic planning of estates across London will ensure high quality NHS estate that meets agreed standards and disability access requirements, the system will incentivise efficient and effective use of assets and unused or under-utilised assets will be consolidated or disposed of to build an investment fund for local priorities.

-All Londoners will feel more involved in the health and care system – including when making decisions about their own care.
-Effective engagement will happen at an individual and collective level and will be universally accepted as key to good care and support.
+Our vision is for all Londoners to be more proactively involved in their health and wellbeing and the health and care system.
+Effective engagement will happen at an individual and collective level and will be universally accepted as key to good care and support...

 We want it to be easier for Londoners to make healthy choices and ensure the environments where Londoners spend their time encourage healthy behaviours.